-45. The Bank will support projects that are designed to connect networks to new sources of production of low-carbon gases.
-In addition, the Bank will also support investments designed to adapt existing infrastructure towards a credible and imminent high blend of low-carbon gases.
-However, as set out in Chapter 3, from 2021 onwards the Bank will no longer support investment in other gas infrastructure.
+46. The Bank will support gas network projects that are planned to transport low carbon gases, including the rehabilitation and adaptation of existing gas infrastructures when it is part of this goal.
+As set out in Chapter 3, from 2021 onwards the Bank will no longer support investment in other natural gas infrastructure.